Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And on clear nights, the star show alone is worth the price of admission (which was just a little lactic acid, a bit of perspiration, and maybe a few sore toes, right?).

 Convinced you want to make the extra investment in time, energy and gear to camp overnight or at most two nights?

 Let's go over a list of things to consider before you head out on your 1st overnight backpacking trip.

-Take your time and ponder whether you have these, or will need them, on your first few overnight adventures.
+Or take your time and ponder whether you have these, or will need them, on your first few overnight adventures.

 Food preparation should not consume your one precious evening in the back country.